Qualifications.

 control system)

-The covers, which are custom made
+The covers, which are custom

 NOTE: A string cover combined